 With either method, you have the option to place the seasoned brisket into the refrigerator for 4 hours to marinate.
 This is strictly an option and not a requirement.
 As always, do what works best for you.

-This mustard rub is perfect for beef.
-Try it on beef ribs, rotisserie roasts, or any cut of beef you are smoking or grilling.
+This mustard rub is perfect for any cut of beef, including beef ribs, rotisserie roasts, or steaks.

 Brisket Mustard Rub

 - 1/2 cup Dijon mustard or yellow mustard depending on preference